khaors/geocompr/main.md

 In the beginning we have already distinguished the field of statistics from the field of machine learning.
 As a reminder we define machine learning here again with the words of [Jason Brownlee](https://machinelearningmastery.com/linear-regression-for-machine-learning/):

 > Machine learning, more specifically the field of predictive modeling is primarily concerned with minimizing the error of a model or making the most accurate predictions possible, at the expense of explainability.
 In applied machine learning we will borrow, reuse and steal algorithms from many different fields, including statistics and use them towards these ends.

-In the previous section (section \@ref(glm)) we have used a GLM for predicting landslide susceptibility, in this section we will introduce the support vector machine (SVM) for the same purpose.
+In the previous section (section \@ref(glm)) we have used a GLM for predicting landslide susceptibility, now we will introduce the support vector machine (SVM) for the same purpose.
-It is beyond the scope of this book to explain exactly what a SVM is.
 In short, SVMs are trying to find the best possible hyperplanes to separate classes (in a classification case).
 Kernels with specific hyperparameters allow for non-linear boundaries between classes [@james_introduction_2013].
 Hyperparameters should not be confused with coefficients of parametric models, which are sometimes also referred to as parameters.^[For a more detailed description of the difference between coefficients and hyperparameters, have a look at this [machine mastery blog](https://machinelearningmastery.com/difference-between-a-parameter-and-a-hyperparameter/).]